We invite you to learn more about our community-based Pediatric Residency Program.

 - Apply strategies to eliminate disparities in health outcomes

 - Engage with programs and services to impact population healthThe 4-week community medicine rotation is a non-clinical month where residents rotate with several of our community partners in order to learn first-hand how many different aspects of a patient’s life influence their health.
 Our partners include: food truck….; The Nurse family partnership where they conduct home visit to first-time mom’s in the city with the goal of reducing infant-mortality rates through community outreach; The Children’s Crisis Care Center where the mission is to provide an immediate walk-in alternative to the hospital emergency room for non-medically related crisis affecting the mental health of children between 4-17 years old.

-- The pediatric residency program at Authority Health accepts applications through the Electronic Residency Application Service (ERAS) and participates in the National Resident Matching Progam (NRMP).
+- The pediatric residency program at Authority Health accepts applications through the Electronic Residency Application Service (ERAS) and participates in the National Resident Matching Progam (NRMP) and AOA matches.